 - Mount Washington Auto Road (NH) – Any two-mile section

 I started my ride in Hopewell (Bedford Co.) on the H&BT rail trail.
 More on that later.

 At Saxton I found the infamous Henrietta Mountain Road.
 I did no research and instead, just rode.
 It seemed to kick up to 7-8% right away.
-But after a quarter mile after an intersection, the real climb began.
+But after a quarter-mile just past an intersection, the real climb began.